Top 8 Waste Management Industry Trends in 2025

 Envirobe advances PET Recycling

 US-based startup Envirobe creates plastic-degrading microorganisms.
 They break down PET plastic commonly found in packaging, water bottles, and other waste.
 The PET waste decomposes into constituent monomers, ethylene glycol, and terephthalic acid that find use in plastic remanufacturing.
+This way, the startup ensures circularity in plastic production and consumption.

 Monty Compost enables Compost Monitoring

 Australian startup Monty Compost develops Monty Monitor, a compost monitoring device.
 It features environmental sensors that continuously trace the decomposition data like soil temperature, humidity, and volatile organic compounds.
+This startup’s mobile app then analyses this data to track compost health and offer insights on how to improve the decomposing process.

 8. Blockchain